And then this happened . ..

-After completing my enlistment, I found jobs in bicycle shops in Florida, California, Virginia and North Carolina, where is currently call home.
+After completing my enlistment, I found jobs in bicycle shops in Florida, California, Virginia and North Carolina.
 With all that time in shops - working on bicycles, racing as a Category 3 on the road, working races as an official, as well as major one-day and stage races with MAVIC neutral support crew - I knew my addition and passion for bicycles was set for life.
 I knew it was time to test the waters on the frame building idea again.
 This time, without need for parental approval, I enrolled in welding classes at a local community college.
 Before finishing the classes, I was asked to start working in the aviation industry as a welder.
 I was a bit intimidated with all the exotic materials I was about to face, but I went in with open eyes and a smile on my face.
 I soon carried certifications in materials I never thought I would see - Titanium, Aluminum, Magnesium, Inconel, exotic steels and more.
 In the back of my mind, I was giddy know this thin material was also what the bicycle industry used.
 I could not have asked for a better experience.

 Alas, the economy took a nosedive and I was at a crossroads.
 I chose to take control of my future and start building those bicycle frames that I had been dreaming about, with hopes of becoming a professional frame builder.
 I took most of my savings and I focused on learning the skills of elite frame building.